lolyu/aoi/linux/linux_multihoming.md

 # linux multihoming
+In this article, we will briefly discuss the behabvior of multihomed linux device and how to configure linux policy-based routing to make it follow the strong end system model.

 ## multihoming
 A `multihomed` host could be simply regarded as host that has multiple interfaces with IP addresses in the same subnet.